 Owasp Top 10 - Most Critical Web Application Security Risks for 2013

-The OWASP (Open Web Application Security Project) Top Ten is a list of the 10 most dangerous current Web application security flaws, along with effective methods of dealing with those flaws.
-The OWASP TOP 10 has been designed to raise awareness about crucial security threats faced by organisations.
+designed to raise awareness about crucial security threats faced by organisations.
 The data is based on 8 companies specialising in application security out of which 4 are consulting firms and the rest are tool vendors.

 The OWASP (Open Web Application Security Project) is an organization that provides unbiased and practical, cost-effective information about computer and Internet applications.
 Project members include a variety of security experts from around the world who share their knowledge of vulnerabilities, threats, attacks and countermeasures.